firegloves/MemPOI/README.md

 ### Cell formulas

 You can specify subfooter's cell formulas by applying a bundled subfooter or creating a custom one.
-By default MemPOI tries to postpone formulas evaluation forcing Excel to evaluate them when it will open your report file.
+By default MemPOI attempts to postpone formulas evaluation by forcing Excel to evaluate them when it opens the report file.
 This approach could fail if you use LibreOffice or something similar to open your report file (it could not evaluate formulas opening the document).
 So by setting `MempoiBuilder.evaluateCellFormulas` to `true` you can avoid this behaviour forcing MemPOI to evaluate cell formulas by itself.

 But depending on which type of `Workbook` you are using you could encounter problems by following this way.
 For example if you use an `SXSSFWorkbook` and your report is huge, some of your data rows maybe serialized and when MemPOI will try to evaluate cell formulas it will fail.
 For this reason MemPOI tries to firstly save the report to a temporary file, then reopening it without using `SXSSFWorkbook`, applying cell formulas and continuing with the normal process.

-Also this approach may fail because of that not using a `SXSSFWorkbook` will create a lot of memory problems if the dataset is huger than the memory heap can support.
+Also this approach may fail because of that not using a `SXSSFWorkbook` will create a lot of memory problems if the dataset is huger than what the memory heap can support.
 To solve this issue you could extend your JVM heap memory with the option `-Xmx2048m`

-So actully the best solution for huge dataset is to force Excel to evaluate cell formulas when the report is open.
+So actually the best solution for huge dataset is to force Excel to evaluate cell formulas when the report is open.

 ---

 ### Performance

-Because you could have to face foolish requests like to export hundreds of thousands of rows in a few seconds I have added some speed test.
+Since you might have to face foolish requests like exporting hundreds of thousands of rows in a few seconds, I added some speed tests.
 There are 2 options that may dramatically slow down generation process on huge datasets:

 - `adjustColumnWidth`
 - `evaluateCellFormulas`

-Both available into `MempoiBuilder` they could block your export or even bring it to fail.
+Both available into `MempoiBuilder` they could block your export or even make it fail.
 Keep in mind that if you can't use them for performance problems you could ask in exchange for speed that columns resizing and cell formula evaluations will be hand made by the final user.

-The best performace choice between the available `Workbook` descendants is the `SXSSFWorkbook`.
+The best performance choice between the available `Workbook` descendants is the `SXSSFWorkbook`.

 ---